 It’s more common than you may think for your jaw to click, and yes it can be very annoying and irritating.
-A clicking jaw, also known as ‘TMJ’ can cause stiffness in the jaw, making it uncomfortable to bite properly, pain and tenderness around the jaw and neck area, and often your jaw can pop and click, this can make your bite sometimes different and difficult to bite how you used to, then effecting you’re eating.
+A clicking jaw, also known as ‘TMJ’ can cause stiffness in the jaw, making it uncomfortable to bite properly, and causing pain and tenderness around the jaw and neck area.
+This can make your jaw click on one side, and sometimes on both sides, which can make it difficult to bite how you used to, therefore affecting you’re eating.

-Simple exercises can help your jaw from clicking and causing discomfort, by relaxing the muscles, and ease the muscles in the affected area, so eventually if can go back to how it originally was.
+Exercises for jaw clicking can stop your jaw from clicking and causing discomfort by relaxing and easing the muscles in the affected area, helping it eventually go back the way it was.
 The excises are easy to do, and are great as it costs nothing to do, as long as you do them regularly and take time with them, you should notice a big different in a matter of weeks.
 The movements involved should be slow, easy and repetitive.

-Here listed below are some popular exercises we recommended for TMJ problems, these have worked well in common cases of jaw problems for previous patients.
+Listed below are some popular exercises we recommend for TMJ difficulties.
+This clicking jaw treatment list has worked well in common cases of jaw problems for previous patients.